 There is one thing that all Poles are capable of doing for hours and hours and that is talk.
 Sometimes all at once, sometimes the conversations starts at one end of the table and continues around it so even though the original one has concluded, it is still passionately being discussed at the other end.
 This also must happen around a table, so whether it’s on Wigilia (Christmas Eve) or on Pierwszy Dzień Świąt (Christmas Day) or later, make sure you talk so long until it’s time for the next meal, so no one other than those preparing meals, have to leave the table.
 You can stay like this all day if you’re one of the lucky ones!

-Wishing you a happy and healthy Christmas,
+Wishing you a happy and very healthy Christmas this year,

 full of special moments of childish wonder.